The German photographer on working with Frank Ocean, Brexit, and why he's not surprised by a Trump presidency.

 Alcohol is strictly regulated and widely prohibited in Canada's youngest territory.
 We went to Nunavut to explore the issue of prohibition and whether or not it's helping or hurting the territory's social crisis.

-Rinelle Harper, a teen who was brutally attacked and left for dead, appealed to the country at the Assembly of First Nations.
+Rinelle Harper, a victim of assault herself, appealed to the country at the Assembly of First Nations.

 We spoke to Giller Prize-winning author Sean Michaels about finding English speakers in the backwoods of Russia, driving around Magadan listening to A Tribe Called Quest, and the weird world of theremin enthusiasts.